actris-cloudnet/dataportal-docs/netcdf.md

     Any further general information for the user (that is not specific to individual variables) should be added here.
 Use complete sentences terminated with a full-stop/period so that extra comments can be easily appended.
-It is also useful to add new-line characters to break up long lines.
+It is also useful to add newline characters to break up long lines.
   </dd>
   <dt><tt>source_file_uuids</tt></dt>